 EVs from the two clinical isolates ATCC90028 and ATCC10231 as well as the DAY286 biofilms were enriched for proteins that function in pathogenesis, consistent with the notion that EVs are crucial to the interaction between the fungus and the host.
 For example, proteins with aspartic protease activity and adhesion functions which were enriched in ATCC10213 and biofilm EVs are linked to C. albicans virulence [65, 66].
-[32]Most of the other functions that were enriched in C. albicans EVs related to these overarching functions of cell wall homeostasis and pathogenesis.
+All EV data sets were enriched with proteins with 1,3 beta-glucanosyltransferase activity.
+However, the biofilm EVs were also enriched with proteins with exo-1,3-beta-glucosidase activity indicating that the role for EVs in cell wall dynamics may change between morphologies.

+Consequently, we performed functional analyses on the differentially abundant proteins found in DAY286 biofilm and yeast EVs to explore how EV function may change depending on source cell morphology (Supplementary Figure S5).
+Compared to biofilm EVs, DAY286 yeast EVs were enriched in ribosomal and mitochondrial proteins and proteins that function in post-translational modification.
+EVs from C. albicans biofilms have been shown to function in extracellular matrix biogenesis [32] which is reflected here by an enrichment of cell surface and cell wall proteins that function in carbohydrate metabolism.
+Furthermore, biofilm EVs were enriched in oxidative and heat stress response proteins which is reflective of the different growth conditions compared to DAY286 yeast EVs.

 WCL proteomes have a higher degree of similarity than the EV proteomes from four C. albicans strains